 Where Chikungunya is Found

 Before 2013, the virus was found only in Africa, Asia, Europe, and the Indian and Pacific oceans.
 In late 2013, outbreaks occurred for the first time in the Americas in the Caribbean Islands.

 In the Americas, local transmission of the disease has been found in 44 countries and territories.
 This means that mosquitoes in those areas have the virus and are spreading it to humans.

 Since 2014, the disease has been found in travelers coming to the United States from affected areas in the Americas.
-Local transmission has occurred in Florida, Puerto Rico, and the U.S. Virgin Islands.
+Local transmission has occurred in Florida, Puerto Rico, the Dominican Republic, and Haiti.

 How Chikungunya Can Spread

 Mosquitoes spread the virus to humans.
 Mosquitoes pick up the virus when they feed on infected people.
 They spread the virus when they bite other people.

 The mosquitoes that spread chikungunya are the same type that spread dengue fever, which has similar symptoms.
 These mosquitoes most often feed on humans during the day.

 Symptoms develop 3 to 7 days after being bitten by an infected mosquito.
 The disease is easily spread.
 Most people who become infected have symptoms.